frankyeh/DSI-Studio-Website/doc/how_tractography_works.md

 - [How to analyze dMRI](/doc/how_to_analyze_dmri.html)
 - [How to interpret dMRI](/doc/how_to_interpret_dmri.html)

-The purpose of these tools is not to make the densest tractogram.
 The goal is to obtain a result that is **anatomically plausible, reproducible, and appropriate for the scientific question**.

 ## References